-The physical connection between $\ncc$ and $\pf$ can be understood from Fig.~\ref{fig:pf_mean_peak}, which shows the variation of $\ppeak$ with $\pmean$ directly determined from the synthetic maps at different frequencies, for all the three driving scales.
-Remarkably, we find that $\ppeak$ and $\pmean$ closely follows a 1:1 relation (dotted lines in Fig.~\ref{fig:pf_mean_peak}), indicating $\ppeak$ to be a direct measure of $\pmean$ within $\approx10\%$.
-However, for $\nu \gtrsim3\ghz$, both saturate to the value expected for intrinsic value of $\bra{\pf}$ \citep[][]{SBS21, BS21}.
+The physical connection between $\ncc$ and $\pf$ can be understood from Figure~\ref{fig:pf_mean_peak}, which shows the variation of $\ppeak$ with $\pmean$ directly determined from the synthetic maps at different frequencies for all three driving scales.
+Remarkably, we find that $\ppeak$ and $\pmean$ closely follow a 1:1 relation (dotted lines in Figure~\ref{fig:pf_mean_peak}), indicating $\ppeak$ to be a direct measure of $\pmean$ within $\approx10\%$.
+However, for $\nu \gtrsim3\ghz$, both saturate to the value expected for the intrinsic value of $\bra{\pf}$ \citep[][]{SBS21, BS21}.